The U.S. Army Parachute Team visits Illinois for tandem event ahead of the Chicago Air and Water Show

 |1

-This work, The U.S. Army Parachute Team visits Illinois for tandem event ahead of the Chicago Air and Water Show [Image 4 of 4], by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The U.S. Army Parachute Team visits Illinois for tandem event ahead of the Chicago Air and Water Show, by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT